 Vitamin C helps in two ways.
 Firstly, it is essential to the production of collagen in skin cells.
 Secondly, as a powerful anti-oxidant, Vitamin C helps to protect skin from the free radicals that break down the cells that produce skin components such as collagen and speed up its degradation.

 Vitamin C is also increasingly used in topically (externally applied) skin care products.
-It is used to give skin a boost and to keep it looking young, healthy and radiant and is often one of the first anti-ageing products people use and you can find out more in anti-ageing in your 20s.
+It is used to give skin a boost and to keep it looking young, healthy and radiant and is often one of the first anti-aging products people use and you can find out more in anti-aging in your 20s.

 A diet rich in Vitamin C